ywang40/Jordan-Fall2021-Project/README.md

 ### Week 6:

-Learn what a supercell is in periodic modeling, use the Atoms object in ase.
+Use the Atoms object in ase in Jupyter notebook to process XDATCARs in the folder (/scratch365/ywang40/for_Jordan).

 ## Meeting Information